Black Walnut Trees (Studies)

 July 15, 2025 - July 20, 2025

-During this week-long pop-up at 1224 W Loyola Ave, Mari Miller will be collaborating with neighbors to create chromatograms, offering a community dye pot, and leading a group study of Black Walnut Trees on Rosemont Avenue.
+During this week-long pop-up, Mari Miller will be collaborating with neighbors to create chromatograms, offering a community dye pot, and expanding a study of Black Walnut Trees on Rosemont Avenue.

 Mari Miller (they/she) is a Eurasian Toisanese maker from Chicago.
 They believe that art, craft, and design are colonial constructs; all creative work is valid, with no one type inherently worth more than another.
 Though they were formally educated in art and design, Mari credits their early creative education to watching their grandmother invent small things to make her everyday life easier.
 As an experimental maker, Mari’s work is interdisciplinary, often combining creative processes with science and history.
 She is interested in experimentation and illuminating the poetic similarities between disciplines.
 Recurring themes include: DIY as a source of empowerment, the environment, fiber-based crafts, and food.
 While Mari has worked in a range of media, their recent work has focused on connecting to nature via citizen science.
 Inspired by Indigenous ways of relating to the world, she uses soil chromatography and cyanotypes to illuminate the spirit, or qi, of the land.
 Their primary inspiration has been Indigenous Chinese farming and tea culture, as well as Asian animism.